Source code - Delft3D

 On Windows, the release version is built.

-On Linux, the "build.sh" script is used or the command "make ds-install" is executed.
+On Linux, the command "make ds-install" is executed, possibly via a "build.sh" script.

 After compiling the source code: